Liberace

-Władziu Valentino Liberace (May 16, 1919 – February 4, 1987) was an American pianist, singer, and actor.
-A child prodigy born in Wisconsin to parents of Italian and Polish origin, he enjoyed a career spanning four decades of concerts, recordings, television, motion pictures, and endorsements.
+Władziu Valentino Liberace (May 16, 1919 – February 4, 1987) was an American pianist, singer and actor.
+He was born in Wisconsin to parents of Italian and Polish origin and enjoyed a career spanning four decades of concerts, recordings, television, motion pictures and endorsements.
 At the height of his fame from the 1950s to 1970s, he was the highest-paid entertainer in the world with established concert residencies in Las Vegas and an international touring schedule.

-He embraced a lifestyle of flamboyant excess both on and off stage.
+He became popular with general audiences due to performances that included showmanship and elaborate costumes and choreography.
+His critical reception was mixed, with some believing his playing was flashy but lacking in depth.

+In 1959, Liberace successfully sued the Daily Mirror for libel after they published an article implying that he was homosexual (which was criminalized at the time).
+Later, in 1982, he was sued by his lover and chauffer, Scott Thorson, for palimony.
+He continued to deny that he was homosexual.

 Early life and education

-Władziu Valentino Liberace (known as "Lee" to his friends and "Walter" to family) was born in West Allis, Wisconsin, on May 16, 1919.
-His father, Salvatore ("Sam") Liberace (1885–1977), was an immigrant from Formia in the Lazio region of central Italy.
-His mother, Frances Zuchowski (1892–1980), was born in Menasha, Wisconsin, of Polish descent.
+Władziu Valentino Liberace (known as Lee to his friends and Walter to family) was born in West Milwaukee, Wisconsin on May 16, 1919.
+His grandfather Valentino Liberace (1836–1909) was a casket maker from Formia in central Italy where his father, musician Salvatore ("Sam") Liberace (1885–1977), was born.
+His mother, Frances Zuchowski (1891–1980) was born in Menasha, Wisconsin, and was of Polish descent.
 Liberace had an identical twin who died at birth.
 He had three surviving siblings: a brother George (who was a violinist), a sister Angelina, and younger brother Rudy (Rudolph Valentino Liberace, named after the actor due to his mother's interest in show business).

-Liberace's father played the French horn in bands and cinemas but often worked as a factory worker or laborer.
-While Sam encouraged music in his family, his wife, Frances (despite having been a concert pianist before her marriage), believed music lessons and a record player to be unaffordable luxuries.
-This caused family disputes.
-Liberace later stated, "My dad's love and respect for music created in him a deep determination to give as his legacy to the world, a family of musicians dedicated to the advancement of the art."
+Liberace's father played the French horn in bands and cinemas, and often worked as a factory worker or laborer.
+While Sam encouraged music in his family, his wife Frances (despite having been a concert pianist before her marriage) believed music lessons and a record player to be unaffordable luxuries.
+This disagreement caused family disputes.
+Liberace later said, "My dad's love and respect for music created in him a deep determination to give as his legacy to the world, a family of musicians dedicated to the advancement of the art."